Shopify/react-native-skia/docs/docs/getting-started/installation.md

 If the NDK is not installed, you can install it via Android Studio by going to the menu _File > Project Structure_

 And then the _SDK Location_ section.
-It will show you the NDK path, or the option to Download it if you don't have it installed.
+It will show you the NDK path, or the option to download it if you don't have it installed.

 ## Playground